Contents

 Preterm birth

 "They said at this point, no more research should be done on this.
 So the question is settled. [...]
-If you Click To Tweet
+If you're down at 3%, that's the high risk group for preterm birth, over 5% is not a problem." - William Harris, Ph.D.
+Click To Tweet

 Maternal nutrition is crucial during pregnancy for both the mother and the infant.
 Public health experts recommend that pregnant women consume approximately 500 milligrams of DHA per day via intake of low-mercury fish.
 DHA levels can be measured as a percentage of total fatty acids in red blood cell membranes, and some researchers recommend that pregnant women aim for a DHA target of at least 5 percent, as this is the point below which the risk of early preterm birth increases.
 Approximately 70 percent of women of childbearing age in the United States are likely below this level.[97]